levmichael/saphon/README.md

 * `processdetails`: A list of details pertaining to all of the (nasal) processes active in the language.
 Each process described in this list must also refer to a process in the `phoneme` list one or more times.
 Each value in this list is a dict.
 The dict values of this list must not have repeated values of the conjunction of their `processtype` and `processname` values (see below).
   * `processname`: The name of the process described.
 The value must match a string in the `processnames` list in the `phonemes` list.
 This value is a string.
   * `processtype`: The type of process described.
 The value is a string that must match one of the values of ...
 (TODO: add pointer to controlled vocabulary for this field).
 (TODO: check that this value matches the prefix of `processname`.
+  * `alternationtype`: The type of alternation described.
+The value is a string that must match one of the values of `proc_alternation_vocab` (TODO: add pointer to controlled vocabulary for this field).
+  * `domain`: The domain in which the process occurs.
+The value is a string that must be `word-internal` or `cross-word`.
   * `description`: A prose description of the process.
   * `optionality`: One of three values that describe whether the process applies without exception, optionally, or is not known.
 The valid values of these are, respectively, 'categorical', 'optional', and 'unknown'.
   * `directionality`: One of five values that describe whether in which direction the process applies.
 The valid values are 'leftward', 'rightward', 'bidirectional', 'circumdirectional', and 'unknown'.
 (TODO: full description of meanings of these values)